Back to Blogs

 The result is a commercial layer that now sits between published content and the AI systems your customers use to make purchase decisions.

-What this table does not show is what the money actually buys.
+What this table does not show is what the money actually buys, and which brands benefit as a result.
 That is exactly where most brand strategy goes wrong.

 What Do Those Contracts Actually Buy?